Meet our Team

 TJ works as CPD's Wall Street Accountability Campaign Director to support CPD partners in running corporate campaigns that create accountability for those who financially benefit from the extraction of wealth from low-income communities.
 Prior to joining CPD, TJ directed Fix LA, a labor-community alliance that combined protest and advocacy to pressure city officials to recoup taxpayer money from Wall Street banks.
 She was a key architect of, and participant in, the all-women’s 15-day hunger strike, credited with helping ensure LA’s historic minimum wage hike did not fall short of $15 an hour.
 TJ also served as a chief communications strategist for Change to Win.
 A longtime activist and frequent fundraiser for LGBT equality, she lives in San Francisco, and holds a B.A. in Journalism with a minor in Gender Studies from California State University, Northridge.

-Daniella will manage the Fair Workweek Initiative's workforce development program.
+Daniella manages the Fair Workweek Initiative's workforce development program.
 She has extensive experience in the development and management of partnership-driven academic and workforce development programs and services targeted to adults and union members employed in health care, transportation, and city government.
 Prior to coming to CPD, she was the manager of education and community partnerships at Workforce Opportunity Services, a social enterprise that provides training and entry-level positions to individuals from underserved communities.
 She was the director of the Adult Degree Program at Lehman College, and manager of pre-college programs and the academic program developer of workforce-related certificate programs at the Murphy Institute for Worker Education and Labor Studies, both at the City University of New York.

 Daniella received a bachelor of fine arts degree from Cooper Union School of Art, a Master’s in instructional technology and media, and a doctorate in international educational development from Teachers College, Columbia University.